Thienguen/Stuff/README.md

 # stuff

-Things that i might or might not take reference in the future cuz it just really good practices
+Things that i might or might not take reference in the future but they are good practices